-artbabe, best american comics, carmina, drawing project, dwwp-mastering comics, education, exhibitions, la perdida, life sucks, minicomics, non-narrative, illustration, nonfiction, radio comics, short journalism, short fiction, trish trash, writing
+artbabe, best american comics, carmina, drawing project, dwwp-mastering comics, education, exhibitions, la perdida, life sucks, minicomics, non-narrative, illustration, nonfiction, radio comics, short journalism, short story, trish trash, writing

 A report on the 1995 Godzilla Con in suburban Chicago, first published in the NewCity (Chicago).
 Featuring Very Special Guest Alex Wald!